apollographql/apollo-ios-dev/apollo-ios-pagination/Design.md

 That does mean that we need to use a continuation of some sort in order to await the completion of the `GraphQLQueryWatcher` callback.
 This is where the `withCheckedContinuation` API comes in handy.
 We can use this API to `await` the result of the `GraphQLQueryWatcher` callback, and then resume execution once the callback has been called.
 This was a source of frustration early on, for the following reasons:

 - A `Continuation` must be resumed exactly once.
 Failing to resume a `Continuation` will result in a thread that is forever blocked.
 Resuming it too many times will result in a runtime error.
 - The `GraphQLQueryWatcher` callback is called many times: it's called twice for fetch requests with a `returnCacheDataAndFetch` policy, and once more for every cache update.
-This means we need to determine the "canonical load" of a `GraphQLQueryWatcher` callback, and only resume the `Continuation` once that canonical load has been called.
+This means we must determine which response of the `GraphQLQueryWatcher` the `Continuation` can be resumed on.
+Generally speaking, that response is the "canonical load": it is the response that is most in-keeping with up-to-date information based on the `CachePolicy` that is passed in.
+For example, passing in `fetchIgnoringCacheData` means that we can resume the continuation on the first response.
+However, if we were to pass in `returnCacheDataAndFetch`, we can either resume the `Continuation` on the first or second response from the `GraphQLQueryWatcher`.
+In that instance, we resume the Continuation on the first response to come from the network.
+If we did not have cache data previously, then it is the first response.
+If we did have cache data previously, it is the second response.

 > [!NOTE]
 > **What is a Continuation?**